Child and Forced Labor Lists and Reports Undergoing Annual Review

 Under the Trade and Development Act of 2000, one of the criteria for eligibility for trade benefits under the Generalized System of Preferences, the Caribbean Basin Trade Partnership Act, and the African Growth and Opportunity Act is the beneficiary country’s implementation of its international commitments to eliminate the worst forms of child labor.
 The DOL evaluates this factor in an annual report, the most recent of which is available here.

-ILAB is requesting comments and information to maintain and update the TVPRA and EO lists, update the findings and suggestions for government actions for countries reviewed in the TDA report, and assess each country's advancement toward eliminating the worst forms of child labor.
+ILAB is requesting comments and information relevant to updating the findings and suggested government actions for countries reviewed in the TDA report, assessing each country's advancement toward eliminating the worst forms of child labor, and maintaining and updating the TVPRA and EO lists.
 ILAB will generally consider sources with dates up to five years old (i.e., data not older than Jan.
-1, 2014).
+1, 2015).

 For more information, please contact Nicole Bivens Collinson at (202) 730-4956.